Launch in Palestine

 05 /

-How does cash work in the West Bank?
+How does cash work?

 Start in Palestine